 Even after all these years, I still can’t fully explain why these villages captivate me the way they do.
 Perhaps it’s some deep, unspoken yearning for a simpler, more profound existence.
 This is a place where being in a rush feels unnatural and where every breath feels fresher than the last.

 Reaching these mountain villages takes time, regardless of the mode of transport.
 But the journey itself is so scenic that being in a hurry would be a mistake.
 The rapidly shifting mountain weather is another factor to consider – sudden downpours, winding roads, and impatience do not mix well.
-Even in the best conditions, it’s wise to keep a respectable distance from the road’s edge.
+Even in ideal conditions, it’s wise to keep a safe distance from the road’s edge.

-Nestled among pine forests, these idyllic highland villages defy the typical image of the Philippines.
+Tucked away in pine forests, these idyllic highland towns defy the tropical stereotype of the Philippines.
 Their mountain trails and panoramic views resemble the Alps more than a tropical archipelago.
 After a day of hiking, there’s nothing quite like settling by the fireplace with a glass of locally made bugnay wine, accompanied by a hearty homemade meal – perhaps a steaming bowl of miki abra noodle soup or pinalatan chicken with mashed potatoes.

 Historically, the Ifugao tribes of the Cordilleras cultivated marijuana for personal use, a practice once tolerated as part of their indigenous culture.
 During the hippie era, this drew a wave of backpacking stoners, particularly to Sagada.
-Nowadays, however, tourists no longer need to go looking for an old-school Taking a magic carpet ride – this region is mind-altering enough in itself, because it is so starkly different from the rest of the country.
+Today, however, there’s no need to go searching for a “magic carpet ride” – the region is mind-altering enough on its own, simply by being so profoundly different from the rest of the country.

-For Filipino travelers, Sagada is also famous as the filming location of the beloved romantic comedy That Thing Called Tadhana.
+For Filipino travelers, Sagada is also known as the filming location of the beloved romantic comedy That Thing Called Tadhana.

 Manila – For the Love of Concrete and Chaos

 They say Metro Manila is hard to love.
 Even Wikipedia tries to be diplomatic, calling it a ”highly urbanized city.”
-The truth?
-This megacity of over 20 million people is like a badly designed Tetris game – intense, chaotic, and constantly on the verge of running out of space.
+But the truth?
+This megacity of over 20 million people feels like a poorly designed Tetris game – intense, chaotic, and always on the verge of running out of space.

-Dan Brown’s novel Inferno famously described Manila as the ”gates of hell,” but one might question that assessment.
-After all, what did Dan Brown know about taking a jeepney during rush hour?
-For many travelers, Manila is the gateway to paradise, a necessary stopover in route to the Philippines’ pristine islands.
-But for me, Metro Manila is much more than just a transit hub – It is one of the country’s most fascinating tourist destinations.
+Dan Brown’s novel Inferno famously described Manila as the “gates of hell,” but that seems a bit unfair.
+After all, what did Dan Brown know about riding a jeepney during rush hour?
+For many travelers, Manila is just a gateway to paradise – a stopover on the way to the Philippines’ pristine islands.
+But for me, Metro Manila is far more than a transit point; it’s one of the country’s most fascinating destinations.

-When we talk about Manila, we’re actually referring to Metro Manila, a sprawling metropolitan area.
-Strictly speaking, Manila is just one of its 17 cities, but unless you’re scrutinizing a map, the entire metropolis tends to blend into a single, chaotic urban sprawl.
-It’s a messy collage of crumbling infrastructure, traffic-clogged streets, and islands of gleaming high-rises where the wealthy live in air-conditioned isolation from the rest of the city’s struggles.
+When we talk about Manila, we’re actually referring to Metro Manila, a sprawling urban area made up of 17 cities, but unless you’re scrutinizing a map, the entire metropolis tends to blend into a single, chaotic urban sprawl.
+It’s a patchwork of crumbling infrastructure, gridlocked traffic, and islands of gleaming high-rises where the wealthy live in air-conditioned isolation from the city’s daily grind.

-Metro Manila is easy to hate, but it’s also possible to love – if you know where to look.
-Even though it’s home for my family, I also see it as a tourist destination simply because of its sheer size.
-Stepping outside my own neighborhood can feel like embarking on an adventure.
+Yes, Metro Manila is easy to hate.
+But it’s also possible to love – if you know where to look.
+Even though it’s home for my family, I also see it as a destination worth exploring.
+Just stepping outside my own neighborhood can feel like an adventure.
 The physical distance may only be a few kilometers, but mentally, I might as well be a tourist exploring foreign land.

-These different “lives” create a city experience that is never dull, always layered with contradictions, surprises, and new encounters – provided, of course, that you don’t get stuck in the same expat bar every night, surrounded by the same predictable crowd with the same tired opinions about the Philippines.
+These different “lives” make the city endlessly interesting, layered with contradictions, surprises, and unexpected encounters – assuming, of course, you’re not stuck in the same expat bar every night, hearing the same tired opinions about the Philippines.

 The longer you live, work, and navigate Metro Manila, the more you find yourself moving between distinct social and functional circles that rarely intersect.
 These circles cut across social classes – from the country’s influential elite to the street beggars in your neighborhood.
 You don’t just coexist with these extremes; you live in the complex realities that lie between them.

-Metro Manila is an Asian megacity in every sense – both sleepy and electrifying, a chaotic whirlwind of inequality where every possible version of human existence is on display.
+Metro Manila is a true Asian megacity – both sleepy and electrifying, a chaotic whirlwind of inequality where every possible version of human existence is on display.
 Nothing is hidden.
 Nothing is dull.
 And something is always happening somewhere.

 More on the topic: